Joshua Donn

 Joshua Samuel Donn (born June 1, 1982 in Knoxville, Tennessee) is a multi national champion and a gold medal world junior champion in contract bridge.
 He is known as a bridge lecturer as well as author.
+Donn is an American Contract Bridge League Grand Life Master.
 He is the all-time leader of Richard Pavlicek's monthly polls that ran from 2000-2006 and had thousands of participants from over 90 countries.
 He currently resides in Las Vegas, Nevada with his daughter.

 Publications

 Donn authored a popular online column called "Breakin' the Rules" from 2011 to 2015.
-He also co-authored a book called More Breaking the Rules: Second Hand Play with Barry Rigal in 2013.
+He co-authored a book called More Breaking the Rules: Second Hand Play with Barry Rigal in 2013.
+He also has moderated and written a column in the ACBL Bridge Bulletin called "The Bidding Box" since 2021.